Advertisement

 Frederick Law Olmsted

-The former Buffalo State Hospital stands as a testament to the revolutionary architecture created with the confluence of three 19th-century geniuses: architect Henry Hobson Richardson, landscape architect Frederick Law Olmsted, and physician Dr. Thomas Story Kirkbride.
-What’s even more unique is that the former Buffalo State Hospital is now the Richardson Hotel, where guests can spend the night in a former asylum.
+Widely considered to be one of Buffalo’s most important buildings, the former Buffalo State Hospital stands as a testament to the revolutionary architecture that was created with the confluence of three 19th Century geniuses: architect Henry Hobson Richardson, landscape architect Frederick Law Olmsted, and physician Dr. Thomas Story Kirkbride.
+What’s even more unique is that the former Buffalo State Hospital is now the Richardson Hotel where guests can spend the night in a former asylum.

 Abandoned room inside the former Buffalo State Hospital